SolidOS/solidos/documentation/guidelines/coding_guidelines.md

 # 🤗 Welcome CONTRIBUTOR

 This is a document about coding guidelines and processes.
-These topics reflect the way SolidOS stack conotributors work.
+These topics reflect the way SolidOS stack contributors work.

 Table of content: